 In the past, websites are flat and static sites that provide the contact information of a business.
 All websites have in the past is information about what the business offers and how customers can contact the office.
 Business owners don’t even bother updating that website.
 But then came search engine optimization (SEO), e-commerce, and social media.
 They threw away everything you know about static websites.
 In turn, they forced websites to be dynamic, intuitive, and entertaining.

 Remember that much more than the look and layout of your website, it must work for your visitors.
 They must find what they are looking for when they visit the site.
 It must be easy for them to find information about the business, products, services, and many other things.
-The website has to be a one-stop-shop of everything there is to know about the business.
+The website has to be a one-stop-shop for everything there is to know about the company.

 Do not ever compromise the speed by which your website loads.
 There are a few things worse than a lagging website.
 Only security threats are worse than a site that cannot load properly.
 If a web visitor has to wait for more than 10 seconds for cool animation, then forget about that animation.
 Web visitors want the site to load in less than five seconds.
 That’s just how long they are willing to wait.

-Animations used to be so cool that only big businesses have them.
-However, as years passed, web visitors slowly realized that these are unnecessary distractions.
+Animations used to be so cool that only big businesses had them.
+However, as years passed, web visitors slowly realized these were unnecessary distractions.
 Remove anything that will make your website slow.
-If that does not solve the problem, then look into shared servers and large images.
+If that does not solve the problem, look into shared servers and large images.

-Web visitors go to a site because they want information about your business and the products and services that you offer.
+Web visitors go to a site because they want information about your business and your products and services.
 The purpose of visitors when they go to your site is the same as two decades ago.
 They are looking for information.
-Make sure that is front and center on your homepage.
-Your business’ contact details should be easy to find.
-Don’t make web visitors click on a link just to see your business address and telephone number.
+Make sure that it is front and center on your homepage.
+Your business contact details should be easy to find.
+Don’t make web visitors click on a link to see your business address and telephone number.
 Most websites have that information at the bottom of the homepage or even at the top corner of the page.